Pauan/nulan/notes/Namespaces.md

       $let Yes 2
         ...

-One major difference between Nulan and Racket is that although Racket has first-class namespaces (global scope) it doesn't have first-class environments (local scope).
-Nulan, however, uses the *exact same* environments for both global and local scope.

 First, let's talk about how a language like Kernel implements first-class environments.
-In a language like Kernel which has mutable environments, it's implemented by having the environment be a special data structure which contains a link to the "parent" environment.

-So the above would look something like this:
+In a language like Kernel which has mutable environments, it's implemented by having the environment be a special data structure which contains a link to the "parent" environment, so the above would look something like this:

     $let Env1: make-env %f
       $set!
 Env1 Yes 1